Data analysts identify and describe data trends using statistics and specialised software to help organisations achieve their business aims.

 - information management

 A tertiary entrance qualification is needed to enter further training.
-Useful subjects include digital technologies, maths, statistics and English.
+Useful subjects include digital technologies, maths and statistics.

 For Year 11 to 13 students, the Gateway programme is a good way to gain industry experience.